Sample chapters from my novels-in-progress

 This has gone too far, Asmodeus thought.
 He stared into the guard’s brown eyes.
-At that moment, he turned it on.
-A psychic tremor started behind Asmodeus’ furrowed brow.
+A psychic tremor started behind Asmodeus’s furrowed brow.
 The mental hooks came out.
-Little probing thoughts Asmodeus pushed invisibly, one by one, into the guards’ mind as if slipping fingers through the slats of a wooden fence.
+Little probing thoughts Asmodeus pushed invisibly, one by one, into the guard’s mind as if slipping fingers through the slats of a wooden fence.
 They attached themselves and fed freely on the guard’s brain impulses, sucking at his life energy.
 Asmodeus felt his own power surge with a heady rush.
 It was completely intoxicating.
 He was in total control.

-Without another word Luis, who was suddenly so tired he nearly collapsed, turned and walked heavily back up campus as Asmodeus exited through the parking lot to deliver the crucial evidence, the tangy scent of a virgin female still in his nostrils.
+Without another word, Luis, who was suddenly so tired he nearly collapsed, turned and walked heavily back up to the campus.
+Asmodeus exited through the parking lot to deliver the crucial evidence, the tangy scent of a virgin female still in his nostrils.

 “Rats are disease carriers!”
-Steve, Keira’s seventy-year-old, retired, foster father, shouted at her as she sat on her unmade bed.
+Steve shouted at Keira as she sat on her unmade bed.
 “You can’t keep one in this house!”

 “But he’s my responsibility.
 It’s part of a science project.
-I have to take care of him or I’ll fail.”
+I have to take care of him or I’ll fail,” Keira answered.